Drake (musician): 2018–2019: Scary Hours, Scorpion, and Care Package; return to television

 Drake earned his sixth US number-one with "In My Feelings" on July 21.
 The success of "In My Feelings" also made Drake the record holder for most number one hits among rappers.
-He then appeared on the Travis Scott album Astroworld, featuring uncredited vocals for the song "Sicko Mode", which peaked at number one on the Billboard Hot 100.
+He then appeared on the Travis Scott album Astroworld, featuring vocals for the song "Sicko Mode", which peaked at number one on the Billboard Hot 100.
 Drake announced in July 2018 that he planned to "take 6 months to a year" to himself to return to television and films, producing the television series Euphoria and Top Boy.
 He then began the Aubrey & the Three Migos Tour with co-headliners Migos on August 12.
 This preceded a collaboration with Bad Bunny titled "Mia", which featured Drake performing in Spanish.

 In February 2019, he received his fourth Grammy Award for Best Rap Song, for "God's Plan", at the 61st Annual Grammy Awards.
 During his speech, producers abruptly cut to a commercial break, leading viewers to speculate they were censoring his speech during which he criticized The Recording Academy.
 A legal representative for the academy released a statement stating "a natural pause [led] the producers [to] assume that he was done and cut to commercial", and added the organization offered him an opportunity to return to stage, but he declined.

 On February 14, Drake re-released his third mixtape, So Far Gone, onto streaming services for the first time to commemorate its 10-year anniversary.
 On June 15, Drake released two songs, "Omertà" and "Money in the Grave", on his EP The Best in the World Pack to celebrate the NBA Championship win of the Toronto Raptors.
 On August 2, he released the compilation album Care Package, consisting of songs released between 2010 and 2016 that were initially unavailable for purchase or commercial streaming; it debuted at number one on the Billboard 200 with 109,000 album equivalent units in its first week of sales.